orca-scan/orca-lookup-dotnet/README.md

 }
 ```

-## How it works
+## How this example works

-[OrcaLookupController](/Controllers/OrcaLookupController.cs) is an example of how to process an incoming request:
+This project is broken into two parts a [controller](/Controllers/OrcaLookupController.cs) to handle the incoming request:

 ```csharp
 [HttpGet]